 It's time to Act - Learn - Adjust!
-If you created a clear THERE, clear HERE and the PATH with a Personal Planning Form that is a great first step for getting things done.
-That plan is your initial thoughts on how to get THERE.
-Now, action is required for results.
+If you create a clear THERE, clear HERE and the PATH with a Personal Planning Form that is a great first step when you want to get things done.
+You have some thoughts on how to get THERE.
+Now,execute your plan.

 Action Is Required for Results